Brand Names: Emflaza

 Deflazacort doses are based on weight (especially in children and teenagers).
 Your dose needs may change if you gain or lose weight.

 Deflazacort can weaken (suppress) your immune system, and you may get an infection more easily.
-If you use this medicine long-term, you may need frequent medical tests.
+You may need frequent medical tests.
 Your vision and bone mineral density may also need to be checked.

 Tell your doctor if you have recently traveled.
 Certain infections are more common in certain parts of the world, and you may have been exposed during travel.